Interstate 95 in Delaware: Services

-On September 17, 2018, the service plaza was renamed the Biden Welcome Center in honor of the Biden family, a Delaware political family that includes US Senator, 47th Vice President, and subsequently 46th President, Joe Biden.
+On September 17, 2018, the service plaza was renamed the Biden Welcome Center in honor of the Biden family, a Delaware political family that includes US senator, 47th vice president, and subsequently 46th president, Joe Biden.
 A renaming ceremony was held, with Governor John Carney and members of the Biden family (including Joe Biden) in attendance.
-At the ceremony, Governor Carney signed a bill formally renaming the service plaza.
+At the ceremony, Carney signed a bill formally renaming the service plaza.

 History

 Planning and construction

 In 1948, the Wilmington Transportation Study proposed two new roads running between the southern end of Wilmington and the Pennsylvania state line to improve traffic flow in the Wilmington area.
 Route A followed the current alignment of I-95 while Route B bypassed the city to the east along the current alignment of I-495.
 Plans for building Route A were made in 1950 but were deferred a year later due to opposition.